 Volunteer as a befriender

-Why not use your skills and life experiences to change a child’s life for the better?
-By giving regular, undivided attention, a volunteer befriender can help build a struggling child’s self-esteem and improve troubled family relationships.
+Why not use this time to share your skills and life experiences to support a child when they need it most.
+By giving regular, undivided attention, a volunteer befriender can help build a child’s self-esteem and improve family relationships.

 What does a befriender do?